Buenos Aires

 Monthly Pricing - Departures from Buenos Aires

-Prices are roughly the same throughout the year.
-On average sailings from Buenos Aires are rather inexpensive compared to other ports.
-The graph below shows the monthly average cost per day for cruises from Buenos Aires.
+Overall sailings from Buenos Aires are moderately expensive compared to other ports.
+The diagram below shows the monthly average cost per day for cruises from Buenos Aires.
+Cruises leaving from Buenos Aires during the the peak season of winter are significantly more expensive than the the low season of spring.

 Jan